A lot of gyms out there, especially the big chains, require you to sign up for a one-year membership (at least) to get in the door.

 Crunch also has a better selection of strength training equipment than Planet Fitness typically does.

-Crunch Fitness has monthly plans available, but you want to watch out for the initiation fees.
+Crunch Fitness has monthly no commitment plans available, but you want to watch out for the initiation fees or annual fees.

 For a yearly membership, you only pay this fee once every 12 months.
 But for a monthly membership, you pay it monthly.